Identity Governance & Administration

 • A technical axis, depending on the complexity of the Information System, the history of its construction, a possible transition phase to the Cloud, etc.

-IAM05 training
+formation IAM05

 Centralized repository